Updated August 5, 2023

 Ownership | Till the whole amount is repaid, the ownership of the assets remains with the mortgagee. | The amount borrowed remains always with the mortgagor. |

-Documentation | Collateral documents should be submitted by the mortgagor to the mortgagee related to the ownership of the asset. | The mortgagee should document the loan amount received from the mortgagor in the form of a receipt. |
+Documentation | The mortgagor should submit collateral documents to the mortgagee related to asset ownership. | The mortgagee should document the loan amount received from the mortgagor as a receipt. |

 Payment Terms | The Mortgagee generally accepts both Quarterly and Monthly terms. | Mortgagor makes equal installments (monthly or quarterly) as per the agreed terms. |

-Defaults | If the mortgagee does not receive the full amount from the mortgagor he/she has the authority to bid/sell its assets. | The mortgagor has to abide by the decisions laid down by the mortgagee in case of any defaults. |
+Defaults | If the mortgagee does not receive the full amount from the mortgagor, he/she has the authority to bid/sell its assets. | The mortgagor has to abide by the decisions laid down by the mortgagee in case of any defaults. |

 Conclusion